dylanroscover/Sndviz/README.md

 * To correct the ratio of red, green and blue channels visualised, adjust the `RGB Multiplier` parameter.
 * Jump Cuts on `tex1` and `tex2` (triggered on each downbeat) may be disabled via the `Jump Cut` toggle parameter.
 * By default Sndviz is a `32-bit` float component, for maximum accuracy and quality.
 (It also transmits 32-bit float values over the network to `SndvizReceiver`).
 Sndviz can be set to `8-bit` or `16-bit` to improve performance via the `Pixel Format` parameter.
+* To adjust the quickness or slowness of audio visuals with feedback, use the `Speed` parameter.
+Default is 1.
+This mostly uses a pixel per frame calculation.
+* To reset audio visuals with feedback, pulse the `Reset` parameter.

 #### Modules
-* To enable Touch Out functionality for network setups, enable the `Enable Touch Outs` toggle.
+* To enable Touch Out functionality for network setups, enable any of the desired `Enable Touch Out` toggles.
 * Every output module in Sndviz is listed on the `Modules` page.
 These read-only values may be copied and pasted for use in other components.

 ## Acknowledgements